tudoroancea/ml-project-2-csevslerestedumonde/README.md

 This repo contains the code of the group CSEVsLeResteDuMonde (Tudor Oancea, Philippe Servant and Pierre Ancey) for the AIcrowd Road Segmentation challenge.

+You can find our entire approach in the Jupyter notebook [`road_segmentation.ipynb`](road_segmentation.ipynb).
+Please refer to our report for all the details.

 ## Setup
 Once you have unzipped `submission.zip` in a folder `submission`, you should download a fresh copy of the data from AIcrowd and place it inside